Battle of Brustem: Prelude

-The battle
+Battle

 The army of Liège was composed of 12.000 civilians and 500 cavalry.
 They were commanded by Raes van Heers, his wife Pentecote d'Arkel, and Jean de Wilde, lord of Kessenich.

 Raes positioned his troops in the marshy area between Brustem, Sint-Truiden, and Ordingen to do battle.
 In this way he tried to diminish the effect of the Burgundian artillery.
 Charles came from the direction of Sint-Truiden, where he left a few thousand men behind, including 500 English archers, to prevent an intervention of the city's garrison.

 On 28 October, Charles ordered his vanguard under Adolph of Cleves, Lord of Ravenstein to attack.

 Raes commanded his troops to hold position and wait for the arrival of reinforcements, but the militia from Tongeren counter-attacked nevertheless, and drove back the troops of Ravenstein, killing a considerable number of archers.

 But this was what Charles had been prepared for.
 His second line was armed with long two-handed swords, ideal for close combat.
 The Liège militia was quickly stopped in their advance and pushed back, in what soon became a rout.

 Raes van Heers and the French envoy François Royer, Baillif of Lyon, were amongst the first to flee the battlefield.

 The Burgundians killed everybody that fell into their hands.
 Liège suffered some 4,000 casualties and the rest of the army was only saved by the evening darkness.